lennaick/py-ryzom-api/docs/reference/guild.rst

       :param size: icon's size ('s' for small, 'b' for big)
       :type size: str
-      :param escape_url: Whether the returned url should be escaped or not
+      :param escape_url: whether the returned url should be escaped or not
       :type escape_url: bool
       :return: link to the guild's icon